Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Dimensionality Reduction.md

 ![image-20230424131015056](res/Dimensionality Reduction/image-20230424131015056.png)

 From each loading data point can a ling though the origin point be drawn.
-If a score data point on this line is close to the origin point, then it is close to the average.
+If a score data point projected on this line is close to the origin point, then it is close to the average.
 On the other hand, if the point is far away from the origin point then it is far from the average of the loading data point.

 For example, the data point 21 in the left upper hand corner is far away from the origin on the "oil-loading-line" and thus is far away from the average of oil.
-On the other hand, the score data point 33 is on the "oil-loading-line" close to the origin point and thus is close to the average.
+On the other hand, the score data point 42 is on the "oil-loading-line" close to the origin point and thus is close to the average.

 ## t-Distributed Stochastic Neighbor Embedding